-Was the researchers’ limited window due to the political incorrectness of adequately placing importance in the human fetus’ experience of the development environment provided by their mother?
+Was this limited window due to the political incorrectness of placing importance in the development environment provided by the subjects’ mothers?
 The evidence was there for those willing to see.

-What would be clues in the teenagers of traumatic events that impacted their limbic systems and lower brains during infancy and womb life?
-One big clue was provided by the lead researcher’s quote in a news article of the study:
+One clue of ignored early traumatic events was provided by the lead researcher’s quote in a news article of the study:

 “These kids seem to be afraid everywhere,” he says.
 “It’s like they’ve lost the ability to put a contextual limit on when they’re going to be afraid and when they’re not.”

-Unless the lead researcher was exaggerating, in my view this finding of “fear without context” makes the most sense for describing the later-life effects of traumas that were encountered in utero and during infancy.
-A pregnant woman’s terror and fear can register on the fetus’ lower brain and the amygdala part of the limbic system from the third trimester onward.
+This finding of “fear without context” possibly described the later-life effects of traumas that were encountered in utero and during infancy.
+A pregnant woman’s terror and fear can register on the fetus’ lower brain and the amygdala from the third trimester onward.

-Storing a memory’s context is one of the functions that the hippocampus part of the limbic system performs when fully developed.
+Storing a memory’s context is one of the functions that the hippocampus performs.
 Because the hippocampus develops later than the amygdala, though, it would be unable to provide a context for any earlier feelings and sensations such as fear and terror.

 The researchers attempted to place the finding of unfocused fear into later stages of child development without doing the necessary research.
 They tried to force this finding into the subjects’ later development years by citing rat fear-extinction and other marginally related studies.

-However, citing these studies didn’t make them applicable to the current study.
-Cause and effect wasn’t demonstrated in the current study by noting various other “is associated with” studies’ findings.
+But citing these studies didn’t make them applicable to the current study.
+Cause and effect wasn’t demonstrated by noting various “is associated with” findings.

 Was this science?
-Or was it part of furthering some agenda like protection of publicly funded jobs?
+Or was it part of furthering an agenda like protecting publicly funded jobs?

 Was this study published to make a contribution to science?
-If not, did this study also represent a failure of the peer review process?
-Were the reviewers even interested in advancing science?
+Were the peer reviewers even interested in advancing science?

 And what about the 64 18-year-old subjects?
-If the lead researcher’s statement was accurate, I doubt that these teenagers have had help that addressed what they really need.
+If the lead researcher’s statement was accurate, did these teenagers receive help that addressed what they really needed?

 http://www.pnas.org/content/110/47/19119.full “Childhood maltreatment is associated with altered fear circuitry and increased internalizing symptoms by late adolescence”